kbruggeling/webshop-react-course/step3.md

 Our rendered components, like the Navigation bar, will still be usable during this time, but it might be nice to show the user that stuff is happening in the background.

 While pages are loading, Next.js will look for the closest `loading.tsx` and display that in the meantime (similarly to how the `error.tsx` & `not-found.tsx` work).
-We can add one in the shop directory.
+We can add a `loading.tsx` one in the shop directory.
 You can make it look like anything, it can be as intricate as you want.
 Or just a simple indication that something is loading:

 ```tsx